smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 The number of block confirmations to wait before kicking off a job run.
 Setting this to a lower value improves node response time at the expense of occasionally submitting duplicate transactions in the event of chain re-orgs (duplicate transactions are harmless but cost some eth).

+> ⚠️ NOTE
-NOTE: The lowest value allowed here is 1, since setting to 0 would imply that logs are processed from the mempool before they are even mined into a block, which isn't possible with Chainlink's current architecture.
+> The lowest value allowed here is 1, since setting to 0 would imply that logs are processed from the mempool before they are even mined into a block, which isn't possible with Chainlink's current architecture.

 ## ETH_NONCE_AUTO_SYNC